Parasha for the Week: Shoftim Deuteronomy 16:18 – 21:9

-Neither the kohanim (priests) nor the levi’im (levites) are to inherit land in Eretz Israel, rather they are to be supported by the community by a system of tithes.
+Neither the kohanim nor the levites are to inherit land in the land of Israel, rather they are to be supported by the community by a system of tithes.

 All divination is prohibited.

-Hashem promises the Jewish People that He will send them a special prophet like him (many understand that this prophet is the Mashiach) to guide them, and Moshe explains how a genuine prophet may be distinguished from a false one.
+Hashem promises the Jewish people that He will send them prophets to guide them, and Moshe explains how a genuine prophet may be distinguished from a false one.

 Cities of refuge are to be provided an accidental killer to escape the blood-avenger from the deceased’s family.
-Someone who kills with malice is to be handed over to the blood-avenger.
+However, someone who kills with malice is to be handed over to the blood-avenger.

-Moshe cautions Bnei Yisrael not to move boundary markers to increase their property.
+Moshe cautions the children of Israel not to move boundary markers to increase their property.